dadams05/c8ke/README.md

 **For Visual Studio Users:**

-- The included CMakePresets.json already sets the appropriate toolchain flags.
+- This project was originally developed in Visual Studio so the included CMakePresets.json already sets the appropriate toolchain flags.
 - Just select the desired preset (e.g. x64 Debug) and CMake will handle dependency installation and building automatically.

 **Other environments**

-If you’re not using and IDE with CMake support, you must tell CMake to use the vcpkg toolchain so it installs and links dependencies correctly:
+If youâ€™re not using and IDE with CMake support, you must tell CMake to use the vcpkg toolchain so it installs and links dependencies correctly:

 ```bash
 cmake -S . -B build -DCMAKE_TOOLCHAIN_FILE=vcpkg/scripts/buildsystems/vcpkg.cmake